cheminfo/eln-docs/docs/30_structural_analysis/nmr/search/README.md

 # Search by NMR chemical shifts

-This tool is designed to search by NMR chemical shifts that may be practical to find similar pure products or identify products in complex mixture like in the case of metabolomics.
-In order to select the chemical shifts you may either enter directly the values in the table `Ranges to search` or ALT + CLICK directly on the spectrum.
+This tool is designed to search by NMR chemical shifts, which can be useful for finding similar pure products or identifying products in complex mixtures such as in metabolomics.
+To select the chemical shifts, you may either enter the values directly in the `Ranges to search` table or ALT + click directly on the spectrum.

 ![rangeSearch](images/range_search.gif)